pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

   * You have to take several photos of the room where you are taking the exam.

----

-Ana: What is AWS?

-Bob: Amazon infrastructure in the cloud.
-You can run your virtual environments in AWS.
-This you don't need to use on premises resources.
-You can change the available resources very quickly.
-You can scale up and down as you [wish,want].

-Ana: What is AMI?

-Bob: Amazon Machine Image.
-It's a ready image for your preferred operating system.
-You can load your own image if you want.

-Ana: What is EBS?

-Bob: Elastic Block Storage.
-EBS is connected to ECS.
-EBS offers persistent storage after your EBS is blown away.
-EBS is good for up to 64TB.

-Ana: What is the largest storage instance you have ever worked with?

-Bob: 1 or 2TB on a local environment.

-Ana: What are the different types of instances on AWS?

-Bob: There are five types.
-General Purpose, computer optimized, memory optimized, storage optimized, accelerated computing (used for training ML models)

-Ana: What should you teach your mentee about AWS?

-Bob: We have a library of scripts for creating environments.

-Ana: Are the scripts documented?

-Ana: Does your mentee know that the scripts are in the repo?

-Ana: Is your mentee working on his AWS certificate.

----

 ## topic AWS nouns
 * YAML